krbnite/krbnite.github.io/_posts/2017-06-29-jupyter-notebook-console.md

 ---
 layout: post
 title: Jupyter Notebook + Console
-tags: tmux vim jupyter python aws
+tags: tmux vim jupyter python aws wwe
 ---

 In my previous post, I was trying to figure out how to use Tmux to integrate a remote